crxssed7/notable-figures/figures/Ken Thompson.md

 Thompson tested early versions of the C++ programming language for Bjarne Stroustrup by writing programs in it, but later refused to work in C++ due to frequent incompatibilities between versions.
 In a 2009 interview, Thompson expressed a negative view of C++, stating, "It does a lot of things half well and it's just a garbage heap of ideas that are mutually exclusive."

 ## 1990s
 In 1992, Thompson developed the UTF-8 encoding scheme together with Rob Pike.
-UTF-8 encoding has since become the dominant character encoding for the World Wide Web, accounting for more than 90% of all web pages in 2019.
+UTF-8 has since become the dominant Unicode encoding form for the World Wide Web, accounting for more than 90% of all web pages in 2019.

 In the 1990s, work began on the Inferno operating system, another research operating system that was based around a portable virtual machine.
 Thompson and Ritchie continued their collaboration with Inferno, along with other researchers at Bell Labs.